NiGhTTraX/strong-mock/README.md

 - `isNumber` - matches any number,
 - `isString` - matches any string, can search for substrings and patterns,
 - `isArray` - matches any array, can search for subsets,
-- `isObject` - matches any object, can search for partial objects,
+- `isPlainObject` - matches any plain object,
+- `isPartial` - recursively matches a subset of an object,
 - `matches` - build your own matcher,
 - `willCapture` - matches anything and stores the received value.